ArtemTitoulenko/search/readme.md

 Another optimization that comes to mind is using mergesort to sort the various linked lists used in the application.
 For large numbers of strings, there is a clear bottleneck in this area.
-Furthermore, indexing the file names as part of the index_file protocol, could lead to faster sorting.
+Furthermore, indexing the file names as part of the index\_file protocol, could lead to faster sorting.
 Number comparisons are usually much faster than string comparisons.

 These optimizations will be kept in mind during development in the near future.

+##### Authors: Artem Titoulenko, Jeffrey Adler